posma/ComparativeImmunogenomics/README.md

 *data/summary.tsv* <br />
 Contains columns: <br />
 - R15_5: repetiteveness metric ~ fractions of an input sequence positions covered by repeats of length at least 15kbp at least 5 times
-- tandem: tandemness category (non-tandem, semi-tandem, tandem)
+- hrmc: high multiplicity repeat content category (high, medium, low)
 - pi_mean: average percent identity
 - sim_95: average percentage of V genes that have at least 95% similarity to another V gene within the same locus
 - Simple_repeat: percentage of locus covered by simple repeats